transloadit/uppy.io/blog/2023-10-25-image-editor.md

 experience, so take this as an important lesson in trusting your designer, and consulting them first on what the user might want.

-Alternatively, you can choose to trust our designer's advice by:
+Alternatively, you can choose to trust our designer`s advice by:

 - always rotating the image around the center of the image (intersection of the diagonals)